-On June 10, 2016, the Company entered into a Research and License Agreement, (the "2016 Mayo License Agreement") with Mayo Foundation for Medical Education and Research ("Mayo").
-Under the 2016 Mayo License Agreement, Mayo was entitled to certain participation rights in connection with the issuance and sale of Series B Preferred Stock.
-The 2016 Mayo License Agreement allowed Mayo to purchase shares at the same price paid as other investors and is considered to be a fair value contract.
-In 2017, Mayo purchased 1,666,667 shares of Series B Preferred Stock at \$1.80 per share.
-Also pursuant to the 2016 Mayo License Agreement, Mayo received 490 shares of common stock upon the completion of certain project milestones as well as warrants to purchase common stock (the "Mayo Warrants") exercisable for 18 shares and 116 shares of common stock upon the completion of certain additional project milestones.
+On June 10, 2016, the Company entered into a Research and License Agreement, (the "2016 Mayo License Agreement") with the Mayo Foundation for Medical Education and Research, an affiliate of Mayo Clinic (the "Mayo Clinic").
+Under the 2016 Mayo License Agreement, the Mayo Clinic was entitled to certain participation rights in connection with the issuance and sale of Series B Preferred Stock.
+The 2016 Mayo License Agreement allowed the Mayo Clinic to purchase shares at the same price paid as other investors and is considered to be a fair value contract.
+In 2018, the Mayo Clinic purchased 1,666,667 shares of Series B Preferred Stock at \$1.80 per share.
+Also pursuant to the 2016 Mayo License Agreement, the Mayo Clinic received 490 shares of common stock upon the completion of certain project milestones as well as warrants to purchase common stock (the "Mayo Warrants") exercisable for 18 shares and 116 shares of common stock upon the completion of certain additional project milestones.
 The Mayo Warrants were fully vested and expensed in 2016.
-On April 9, 2018, Mayo Foundation exercised its warrant and was issued 134 shares of common stock.
+On April 9, 2018, the Mayo Clinic exercised its warrant and was issued 134 shares of common stock.

-On August 6, 2017, the Company and Mayo entered into a license agreement ("2017 Mayo License Agreement").
-Under the 2017 Mayo License Agreement, Mayo granted the Company (i) an exclusive, worldwide, sublicensable license under Mayo's rights to certain intellectual property and microbial strains (ii) a non-exclusive, worldwide, sublicensable license to certain related know-how, in each case, to develop and commercialize certain microbial strains and licensed products incorporating any such strains.
+On August 6, 2017, the Company and the Mayo Clinic entered into a license agreement ("2017 Mayo License Agreement").
+Under the 2017 Mayo License Agreement, the Mayo Clinic granted the Company (i) an exclusive, worldwide, sublicensable license under the Mayo Clinic's rights to certain intellectual property and microbial strains (ii) a non-exclusive, worldwide, sublicensable license to certain related know-how, in each case, to develop and commercialize certain microbial strains and licensed products incorporating any such strains.
 As consideration, the Company paid a nonrefundable upfront fee of \$0.2 million and annual license maintenance fees.
 Nonrefundable upfront fees were expensed in full to research and development expense in 2017.
 Annual maintenance fees will be expensed as incurred over the term of the agreement.
-The Company may owe Mayo milestone payments upon the achievement of certain development, regulatory, and commercial milestones, up to a maximum of \$56.0 million in the aggregate, as well as royalties on net sales of licensed products in low single-digit percentages.
-As of December 31, 2018, the Company has incurred milestone payments to date totaling approximately \$0.2 million under the agreement of which no amounts are currently due.
+The Company may owe the Mayo Clinic milestone payments upon the achievement of certain development, regulatory, and commercial milestones, up to a maximum of \$56.0 million in the aggregate, as well as royalties on net sales of licensed products in low single-digit percentages.
+As of December 31, 2019, the Company has incurred milestone payments to date totaling approximately \$0.2 million under the agreement of which no amounts are currently due.